luminovang/documentation/utils/process.md

 ## Introduction

-The **Process Handler** class is designed to handle small command process execution in PHP, with built-in support for various types of execution methods.
-It allows users to run commands via different executors, such as `popen`, `proc_open`, `shell_exec`, `exec`, and also supports running PHP closures or working with stream resources.
+The **Process Handler** class provides a flexible interface for executing commands or custom code in PHP, with built-in support for various execution methods.
+It allows commands to be run through executors like `popen`, `proc_open`, `shell_exec`, and `exec`, as well as directly executing PHP closures and handle responses such generators, or stream resources, array, string and many more.

-The `Process` class offers flexibility and ease of use, making it possible to interact with system commands or custom code in a streamlined manner.
-It is capable of waiting for the process to complete with optional timeouts, checking whether a process is finished, and retrieving responses once the process is complete.
+In addition, the process class leverages PHP 8.1 **Fiber** (if available) to enable asynchronous execution, allowing non-blocking interaction with commands or user-defined code.
+This enables the class to wait for processes to complete while offering optional timeouts for checking the status of the process.
+Once the process completes, the response can be retrieved efficiently.

 ***